Health and Counseling Centers at Ward & West Building, Second Floor

 The Counseling Center offers alcohol and other drug assessment and treatment to meet various personal needs.
 Programs are available in both individual and group formats.
 Services can assist in achieving a greater awareness of a problem or correcting a problem through education and recovery.

-Brief Alcohol Screening and Intervention for College Students (BASICS) is a brief prevention program for college students who have experienced risks or identified consequences related to drinking, who are at risk for alcohol-related problems, or who are expressing concern about their drinking behaviors.
+Brief Alcohol Screening and Intervention for College Students (BASICS) is a prevention program for college students who have experienced risks or identified consequences related to drinking, who are at risk for alcohol-related problems, or who are expressing concern about their drinking behaviors.
 BASICS is a harm-reduction approach provided within the framework of two individual sessions and provides students with knowledge and awareness about the risks and consequences associated with drinking, as well as behavioral strategies to reduce such risks.

 Life and Career Planning